New Jersey candidates bromance wins voters' hearts

-NEW YORK (Reuters) - While partisan polarization has brought the U.S. government to a grinding halt, voters in New Jersey are throwing their support behind two politicians who wear bipartisan cooperation as a badge of honor and even claim an across-the-aisle friendship.
+NEW YORK, Oct 11 (Reuters) - While partisan polarization has brought the U.S. government to a grinding halt, voters in New Jersey are throwing their support behind two politicians who wear bipartisan cooperation as a badge of honor and even claim an across-the-aisle friendship.

 Republican Governor Chris Christie, a tough talking fiscal conservative, has a wide lead to win re-election in November, while polls show Newark Mayor Cory Booker, a charismatic liberal who has been touted as the next Barack Obama, is expected to win an open U.S. Senate seat in next week’s special election.